agosztolai/RVGP/README.md

 f_pred_mean = f_pred_mean.numpy().reshape(n, -1)
 ```

 We recommend using the [Polyscope](https://polyscope.run) package to perform beautiful visualisations.
+See examples for how to use it.

 ## Stay in touch